0xDEFEC/FullTime-Manager/README.md

 <br/>

 # Description
 A client whose main purpose is to be used for functions that are originally found on the FTH control panel.
 It interacts with their JSON API--via the use of an authorization key--and performs billing, firewall, and server-oriented functions.
 This is the earliest release, and some of the functions outlined in the FTH API are incompletely/haphazardly documented.
-This results in some of these functions being unstable--only a few--until there is improved documentation.
+This results in some of these functions--only a few--being unstable until there is improved documentation.

 <br/>